Global Torelli theorem for irreducible symplectic orbifolds: Reminders and complements

 \subsection{Differential forms on orbifolds}

-Satake in \cite{Satake}, defines the differential forms on an orbifold $X$ of dimension $n$ as follows.
+Satake in \cite{Satake} defines the differential forms on an orbifold $X$ of dimension $n$ as follows.
 Let $(U_i)$ be an open cover of $X$ such that each $U_i$ admits a local uniformizing system $(V_i,G_i,\pi_i)$.
+Let $\mathbb{K}$ be the field $\R$ or $\C$.
 We define the \emph{sheaf of differential forms} of degree $d$ on $U_i$ by: